cse163/book/book_source/source/module-6-efficiency/lesson-16-efficiency/how-can-we-measure-time-efficiency.md

 **Which one is more efficient?**

 Most people probably have an intuition that the second seems better, but it's hard to state exactly "why" that's the case.
-Is it because it has fewer lines to code?
+Is it because it has fewer lines of code?
 While it's definitely shorter, it's also less easy to understand since it requires knowing this obscure formula from math.

 Remember, it's important to state what resources we care about before deciding which is more efficient.
 As we said before, the most common resource to worry about is **time** (if we ever omit this, you should assume we are discussing time).
 To answer which one is more efficient, we might actually try to write code to time how long it takes them to finish.